University pathways - Study in TAFE

-TAFE NSW offers international students the Tertiary Preparation Certificate or TPC (Certificate 4) as an entry qualification to bachelor degree courses.
+TAFE NSW offers international students the Certificate IV in Tertiary Preparation (TPC) as an entry qualification to bachelor degree courses.
 In this way the TPC provides the same benefit as a Foundation program.

 Students enrolling in the TPC study a core of units including English language and learning, study skills, team skills, ethical practice in study and information technology.

 In addition, elective units are selected from the following academic study areas:

 - Mathematics: General Mathematics, Statistics, Advanced Mathematics, Calculus

 - Science: Environmental Science, Biology, Chemistry, Physics, Geology, Health

 - Humanities: History, Legal Studies, Political.

 Electives available may vary according to the TAFE NSW campus where you study.

 On completion of the TPC, students obtain a Tertiary Entrance Score (TES).
 Entry to University degree courses is assessed on the basis of the TES.